-For Juniors and Seniors: The day begins with ‘free choice’ time, during which children are free to choose any area of the classroom in which to play or create.
-The Senior Class partakes of a snack during this time.
+The day begins with ‘free choice’ time, during which children are free to choose any area of the classroom in which to play or create.
+Students also have free choice to eat their snack during this time.
 After clean up, the kids meet with Teacher Amy on the carpet for circle time.
-At the end of circle time, Junior Class children take a bathroom break and wash hands prior to eating snack, and Senior Class children prepare to go outside.
-After snack, the kids gather together briefly for singing and stories, then either go outside or to the ‘big room’ (outside is always preferred) for gross motor play.
-The group then returns to the classroom, for ‘closing circle time’.
-You may refer to the daily schedules in the Member Handbook section of our website.
+At the end of circle time, children take a bathroom break.
+The kids then play outside at our playground or go to the ‘big room’ (outside is always preferred) for gross motor play.
+Lunch is often eaten outside before parents come for pick-up.

 How does enrollment work?

-We begin accepting enrollment applications on September 1st.
+Contact our Membership Coordinator at firstname.lastname@example.org for information about openings for the current school year.
+We accept enrollment applications for fall starting in January.
 The application fee is $20.
 Alumni families receive enrollment priority.
-We hold a lottery in February to assign spots for the following fall.
+For the next fall, we hold a lottery in February to assign class spots.
 Families are notified immediately if they have a spot or are put on the waitlist.
 After the lottery enrollment process, students will be admitted in the order that applications are received until the classes are full.
 An enrollment fee of $95 is due to confirm acceptance of enrollment.
 We will create and maintain a wait list over the summer and for the duration of the school year.
-We seek to achieve gender-balanced classes, so at times one gender may be admitted before the other to reach this goal.

 If my child is enrolled, what will I need to do as a co-op preschool parent?

-There are six main responsibilities for each family: Tuition, Fundraising, Parent Helping in the classroom, a Preschool Job, Community Hours and attendance at General Membership Meetings.
+There are six main responsibilities for each family: Tuition, Parent Helping in the classroom, Preschool Family Job, Fundraising, Community Hours, and attendance at General Membership Meetings.

 Will I need to help in the classroom?